 At the very least I thought it would make a really cool objet d’art – a great addition to my growing collection of vintage cameras.
 I was curious to learn more about my new acquisition so I did what anyone would do in this day and age, I “Googled” it.

-There are several architectural features that quite distinctly define Metro Vancouver: the Vancouver Special, forests of glass condominium towers, west coast modernism and the oddest one of them all – bottle-dash stucco.
-Predominately found in Vancouver, bottle-dash stucco appears throughout the Lower Mainland and occasionally in the rest of the province.
+There are several architectural features that quite distinctly define Metro Vancouver: the Vancouver Special, forests of glass condominium towers, west coast modernism, and the oddest one of them all – bottle-dash stucco.
+Predominately found in Vancouver, bottle-dash stucco appears throughout the Lower Mainland and occasionally in other areas of the province [edit: and the rest of Canada and the U.S. as I later found out].

 Also known as ‘beer bottle’ stucco, ‘broken bottle’ stucco or ‘crushed bottle’ stucco, ‘bottle-dash’ stucco is something of an enigma.*** If you are not familiar with what it is, houses with bottle-dash (unlike pebble-dash) have bits of glass (most often brown beer and green pop bottles), instead of the more commonly used rock bits, embedded in the exterior stucco finish.
 I have been curious about bottle-dash stucco since I was a child and first saw it on my great aunt’s house in East Vancouver.
 Back in the 1970s and into the 1980s, it was quite common to see it on Vancouver houses of a certain era.
 When I decided to research bottle-dash stucco, I found that there was very little historical information about it.